Jennifer Robertson

 Jennifer Robertson (born November 24, 1971) is a Canadian actress, writer, and comedian.
 She is known for her role as Jocelyn Schitt in the CBC sitcom Schitt's Creek (2015–2020), for which she won a Screen Actors Guild Award and received nominations for four Canadian Screen Awards.

 She has appeared in numerous other shows, including the CBC comedy series This Hour Has 22 Minutes (2003–2004), the CTV sketch comedy series Comedy Inc. (2003–2010), the Disney Channel fantasy film Twitches (2005), the Family Channel teen sitcom Wingin' It (2010–2012), and the Netflix series Ginny & Georgia (2021–present).
-Ginny & Georgia was the most-watched title from January to June 2023 on Netflix, with a combined 967.2M hours viewed between Seasons 1 and 2.

 Early life

 Robertson was born in Canada, the daughter of Bob Robertson who was one half of comedy duo Double Exposure.
 Raised in Vancouver, British Columbia, she has a brother, Patrick.